vincent-nguyen8931/Tasty-burger/README.md

 Tools used
 -------------------
+* Bulma - CSS framework to help style the code efficiently.
 * Express - Link front end and back end together via routes.
 * GitBash - Assist with version control via commits, push, and pull to and from GitHub.
 * GitHub - Site where the repository lies for deployment and edits.